Lizzo Struts Confidently On The Cover Of ‘Vogue Magazine’

 “I will be buying a copy of this issue for my baby girl so she can see a beautiful woman who looks like her on the cover of a fashion magazine,” one supporter remarked.

-Followers of the Grammy winning artist are continuously inspired by her confidence in herself and her body, despite not fitting into society’s stereotypes and expectations of celebrities.
+Followers of the Grammy-winning artist are continuously inspired by the confidence in herself and her body, despite not fitting into society’s stereotypes and expectations of celebrities.
 As previously reported by The Inquisitr, Lizzo stunned in her unique outfit, which was a crop top and high-waisted pants.